As a jewellery label that travels the world, here at Francesca it’s safe to say we’ve got used to learning how to pack quickly and pack well.

 key jewellery pieces - This one is an absolute essential for us, naturally.
 We recommend packing a mix of classic gold or silver signature jewellery (such as our Iridescent necklace or signature pendant along with a few fun statement pieces such as colourful Franc Stack or bold Amos pendant.

 a travel jewellery box - We wouldn’t be a jewellery label if we didn’t care about how to store our precious cargo.
-Our travel jewellery box is the perfect petite travel size (16cm x 11cm) and allows you to hooks necklaces and earrings in the lid (because no girl has time to untangle chains!) and a main compartment that fits rings, studs and bracelets.
+Our travel jewellery box (currently unavailable)is the perfect petite travel size (16cm x 11cm) and allows you to hooks necklaces and earrings in the lid (because no girl has time to untangle chains!) and a main compartment that fits rings, studs and bracelets.
 All while backed on a beautiful velvet insert; making it the perfect travel companion.

 a carry all clutch and purse - If there’s one thing you MUST have when travelling, it’s a place to store and keep hold of your most precious items (aka passport and credit cards).
 Make sure to have a slimline wallet that has space to fit cards and keys (such as our Francesca purse ) and also a stylish clutch that will fit your wallet but also transition from day to night looks easily.
 We love our Franc Pouch that combines a classic leather look with a modern metal touch.